SSDC Energy and Decarbonisation Projects

 LADs Phase 2

 The SW Energy Hub are leading further work to retrofit energy saving measures to properties across South Somerset and other South West Councils.
 Residents across South Somerset can benefit from free energy efficiency improvements worth up to £10,000 thanks to the Government funded programme, working with E.ON and Happy Energy Solutions.

 To be eligible for the grants the residents of the property must have a low income (receive benefits or have the household income below £30,000 per annum) and the EPC for the property must be rated D, E, F or G. If you think you might be eligible for some help, you can find out more and submit an application at the following website.

 The Department for Business, Energy and Industrial Strategy have opened up an application window for a third phase of funding to support low-income households not connected to mains gas through the Home Upgrade Grant (HUG1).
 The primary purpose of the funding is to raise the energy efficiency rating of low-income and low EPC rated homes off the gas grid and support a green recovery.
 The scheme will be open to applications in April 2022 - for more details see our Energy Saving Tips and Action page.

 The Energy Company Obligation (ECO) - is a requirement placed on energy companies over a certain size to help improve domestic energy performance of the homes of those vulnerable to the cold or on low incomes.
 In the ECO3 phase there is a new additional facility called Flexible Eligibility.
 This is where the Councils can set criteria to direct assistance towards local private sector homes at risk of fuel poverty, but falling outside of the normal rules of ECO.

-We have published a joint Statement of Intent which can be found here.
+We have published a joint Statement of Intent for the updated ECO4 which can be found here.

 The eligibility criteria has been designed to support fuel poor activity in Somerset and provide another route for us to help deliver energy improvements to our residents.